JuliaDiff/ChainRulesCore.jl/docs/src/opting_out_of_rules.md

 That is a fairly reasonable `rrule` for the vast majority of cases.

 You might have a custom array type for which you could write a faster rule.
-For example, the pullback for summing a [`SkewSymmetric` (anti-symmetric)](https://en.wikipedia.org/wiki/Skew-symmetric_matrix) matrix can be optimized all the way to `ZeroTangent()` as all off-diagonals cancel and the diagaonal is structurally zeros.
+For example, the pullback for summing a [`SkewSymmetric` (anti-symmetric)](https://en.wikipedia.org/wiki/Skew-symmetric_matrix) matrix can be optimized all the way to `ZeroTangent()` as all off-diagonals cancel and the diagonal is structurally zeros.
 To do that, you can indeed write another more specific [`rrule`](@ref).
 But another case is where the AD system itself would generate a more optimized case.